 WCVB is the official local television provider for the Boston Marathon.
 Live coverage of the Boston Marathon will air on WCVB beginning at 4:00 a.m.
 ET through 8:00 p.m.
 ET.
-The race will be exclusively simulcast regionally on WCVB Channel 5's Hearst Television owned sisterstations WMUR (Manchester, NH), WMTW (Portland/Auburn, ME), and WPTZ (Burlington, VT/ Plattsburgh, NY).
-WCVB and all of its television partners will provide coverage of the marathon on their digital platforms and mobile apps.
-The Boston Marathon will also be live streamed on Very Local Boston, and the streaming platform will host year-round content featuring the B.A.A.
-WCVB will also serve as the first-ever exclusive broadcast partner for the B.A.A.'s Distance Medley races and will provide year-round coverage of
+The race will be exclusively simulcast regionally on WCVB Channel 5's Hearst Television owned sisterstations WMUR (Manchester, NH), WMTW (Portland/Auburn, ME), and WPTZ (Burlington, VT/ Plattsburgh, NY), WCVB and all of its television partners will provide coverage of the marathon on their digital platforms and mobile apps.
+The Boston Marathon will also be live streamed on Very

+Local Boston, and the streaming platform will host year-round content featuring the B.A.A.
+WCVB will also serve as the first-ever exclusive broadcast partner for the B.A.A.'s Distance Medley races and will provide year-round coverage of the B.A.A. and its races, with a focus on the Boston Marathon.

-128th BOSTON MARATHON CHARITY PROGRAM
+129th BOSTON MARATHON CHARITY PROGRAM